Biometria-se/grizzly/README.md

 `locust` comes with a simple user for loading an HTTP(S) endpoint and due to the nature of how the integration between `behave` and `locust` works, it is not possible to use `locust` provided users, even for HTTP(S) targets.

 * `RestApiUser`: send requests to REST API endpoinds, supports authentication with username+password or client secret
-* `ServiceBusUser`: send and receive from Azure Service Bus queues and topics
+* `ServiceBusUser`: send to Azure Service Bus queues and topics
 * `MessageQueueUser`: send and receive from IBM MQ queues
 * `SftpUser`: send and receive files from an SFTP-server
-* `BlobStorageUser`: upload and download files from Azure Blob Storage
+* `BlobStorageUser`: send files to Azure Blob Storage

 ### Request log

-All failed requests is logged to a file which includes both header and body, both for request and response.
+All failed requests are logged to a file which includes both header and body, both for request and response.

 ## Development

 The easiest way to start contributing to this project is to have [Visual Studio Code](https://code.visualstudio.com/) (with "Remote - Containers" extension) and [docker](https://www.docker.com/) installed.
 The project comes with a `devcontainer`, which encapsulates everything needed for a development environment.